OpportunityInsights/Atlas-Chat/README.md

 Next, `getRankedVariables()` calculates "dumb distance", which is the fraction of the user's key words that appear in each of the texts that were used to make the precalculated embeddings.
 For example, the text "hs - the fraction of children who completed high school" would have a "dumb distance" of 0.75 since "high", "school", and "completion" are all in the text but "rate" is not.

 The two different distance metrics are then combined, weighing the cosine similarity by 0.8 and the "dumb distance" by 0.2.
-The specific values 0.8 and 0.2 were choosen by trying different ratios and seeing which variables the code did and did not return for each.
+The specific values 0.8 and 0.2 were choosen by trying different ratios and seeing which ratio regularly returned the most relevant variables.
 The cosine similarity embedding distance is used so that terms like "upward mobility" which do not appear in the texts used to make the precalculated embeddings can be matched with phrases from the texts with similar meanings.
 The "dumb distance" is used so that terms like "individual" which do appear in the texts but whose meaning isn't picked up by the embedding model can still impact the search.

 Finally, `getRankedVariables()` creates a list of all the variable names in the database ordered by the distance between the text they correspond to and the users's key words.
 For example, in this case, the list could start with hs_pooled_pooled_mean, hs_pooled_female_mean, and hs_pooled_male_mean.
 The lower the index of a variable in the list the closer the variable is to the key words.
 Strings with the variable description and the name of the sheet the variable is from are added to the variable list.